FinalKirb/finalkirb.github.io/docs/tools/android.md

 Some examples of the most popular ones

   * F-Droid - The Biggest Repo market for FOSS Apps.
-Comes in a lot of custom flavors too
+Comes in a lot of flavours too, my favorite is Droidify.
   * Aurora Store - An alternative for the Play Store for those who don't want to give Google Data
   * Micro G Project - A Open Source version that covers the need of the Play Services (Play Store, Youtube, etc)
   * ReVanced - A general modificaton project to patch propietary apps.
 Such modifications can range from custom themes to blocking ads